Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Empirical Sampling Morphisms

 \begin{proof} By Kuratowski's theorem, every standard Borel space is either finite or isomorphic to $\N$ with the discrete $\sigma$-algebra or to $\R$ with the Borel $\sigma$-algebra.
 By \Cref{lem:finite_es,lem:countable_es,lem:real_es}, these cases are covered.
 Moreover, by \Cref{lem:transfer_es}, we know that empirical sampling morphisms can be transferred along isomorphisms. \end{proof}

-\begin{remark} By applying \Cref{lem:transfer_es} to the empirical sampling morphism $\es_\R$, we can construct an empirical sampling morphism on $\N \subseteq \R$ and on any finite subset $F \subseteq \R$.
-This exactly reproduces the empirical sampling morphisms $\es_F$ and $\es_\N$ from \cref{def:es_finite,def:es_N} respectively.
-In particular, it is easy to check that any sequence in $\N$ belongs to the domain of $\es_\N$ if and only if it is in the domain of $\es_\R$. \end{remark}
+\begin{rem} By applying \Cref{lem:transfer_es} to the empirical sampling morphism $\es_\R$, we can construct an empirical sampling morphism on $\N \subseteq \R$ and on any finite subset $F \subseteq \R$.
+This exactly reproduces the empirical sampling morphisms $\es_F$ and $\es_\N$ from \Cref{def:es_finite,def:es_N} respectively.
+In particular, it is easy to check that any sequence in $\N$ belongs to the domain of $\es_\N$ if and only if it is in the domain of $\es_\R$. \end{rem}

 We leave open the question of whether empirical sampling morphisms exist for other kinds of measurable spaces, and what kind of structure is needed in order to construct them.